ga-curriculum/men-stack-error-handling/error-pages/README.md

 You'll also notice the inclusion of a back button.
 This button makes use of `window.history`.
 [The `window.history` property](https://developer.mozilla.org/en-US/docs/Web/API/Window/history) holds methods for manipulating the browser history.
 The `back()` method will navigate the user to the previous page.

-To make use this error page in your application, you can update the `catch` block of an existing route handler like so:
+To make use this error page in your application, you can update the `catch` block of an existing controller like so:

 ```javascript
 // controllers/fruits.js